atc93/fourier/README.md

 #																									#
 #					Cornell University, Muon G-2						#
 #																									#
-# 		Repository for the Fourrier Analysis				#
+# 		Repository for the Fourier Analysis 				#
 #																									#
 # =============================================== #